Judiciary of Italy: General provisions

 Magistracy, in Italy, designates the body of civil servant who hold one of the three independent powers of the State, that is to say the judicial power or judiciary.
-These civil servants are known as magistrates, namely, those who are called upon by law to read and apply statutes, administrative acts and non-constitutional sources in cases brought before courts, including, but not limited to, disputes among individuals.
+These civil servants are known as magistrates, namely, those who are called upon by law to read and apply statutes, administrative acts and non-constitutional sources in cases brought before courts, including but not limited to disputes among individuals.
 Magistrates have jurisdiction to apply constitutional sources and ensure protection and enforcement of rights created upon individuals.
-Yet, the constitutional review of any legal source rests exclusively with the Corte Costituzionale (en.
-Constitutional Court), an independent institution foreseen by the Constitution which falls outside the judiciary.
+The constitutional review of any legal source rests exclusively with the Corte Costituzionale (Constitutional Court), an independent institution foreseen by the Constitution, which falls outside the judiciary.

 Given the constitutional importance, the ordinary and special magistrates' legal status is primarily governed by Section I of the Constitution (in Title IV, Part II), and completed by statutes as regards the salary, certain employment-related benefits (e.g. days of holidays), retirement and pension, as well as the possibility to temporarily step out of tenure to work in other branches of the administration.
 Additionally, the legal framework recognises the unique responsibilities and risks associated with judicial functions, particularly for those serving in the criminal justice system.
 Public prosecutors and judges working within criminal divisions are entitled under the law to carry firearms, a measure aimed at enhancing their personal security given the potential threats they may face due to the nature of their work.